ElteHupkes/metaphoric/content/2013-06-17-20-07-the-php-maybe-function.md

 ~~~~

 A similar construct in PHP would not only return the wrong value - it would also raise a `Notice` if the key wasn't
 present.
-So last week, when I wrote this function:
+So last week I wrote this function:

 ~~~~ php
 /**